General state of affairs

 - If you are entitled to a benefit from one country, you will usually receive it even if you live in another country (exportability).

 These principles and rules also apply to British people who work or live in Belgium.
-The way in which the social security scheme will subsequently operate will depend on whether or not an agreement is concluded between the European Union and the United Kingdom.
+The way in which the social security scheme will subsequently operate will be determined in the agreement concluded between the European Union and the United Kingdom.

 What does the FPS Social Security do?

 Belgium is one of the European states most exposed to the consequences of Brexit.
 In the absence of an agreement or accompanying measures, this would probably have many negative consequences for the social rights of many Belgian or British policyholders, who have hitherto been protected by European legislation.

 The FPS Social Security coordinates and supports the preparations for Brexit for all public social security actors, so that they all have the necessary instruments at their disposal to limit the negative consequences of Brexit as much as possible.
 The preparations for Brexit are highly variable, uncertain and complex.
 In order to manage these circumstances as well as possible, the FPS has preferred a flexible approach, which promotes continuous consultation with all stakeholders.

 As the FPS, we are an umbrella organization that ensures optimal cooperation between all autonomous partners of the Social Security.
 The partners of Social Security are the Public Institutes of Social Security, each of which takes care of its own particular theme of Social Security.